mattevs24/reyna/paper/paper.md

 # Description

-Reyna is a lightweight Python library that provides a concise and accessible framework for polytopal discontinuous Galerkin finite element methods (DGFEM).
+Reyna is a lightweight, vectorised Python framework that makes polytopal DGFEMs accessible without sacrificing efficiency.
 It gives researchers and educators a tool that makes advanced techniques easy to prototype, test and share.
 The package supports rapid exploration of new ideas while retaining the rigour needed for scientific computation with a particular emphasis on clarity and minimal ramp-up time.

 The architecture of Reyna (\autoref{fig:architecture}) is intentionally modular, reflecting the natural workflow of finite